-I’m a Technology Engineer with 25 years of experience across Mainframe, Linux, and AWS (Amazon Web Services).
-Over that time I’ve been a software developer, team lead, sysadmin, database administrator, data engineer, and production support specialist.
+I work across system architecture, data, and modernization, drawing on 25 years of experience across Mainframe, Linux, and AWS (Amazon Web Services).
+Over that time, I’ve worked as a software developer, team lead, sysadmin, database administrator, data engineer, and production support specialist.
+In large organizations, the hats you wear often do not align with your title.

 The fact that we help real people on the worst days of their lives drives my commitment to uptime and quality.